 To test your EnterpriseConnect installation:

-In My Connectors on the Connectors tab, define a new connector for your project based on the provider created before.
+On the Connectors tab for your project, add a new connector for the provider created before.

-Specify a Title of your choice, for example,
+Specify a name of your choice, for example,

-EnterpriseConnect Get Status, and specify the following information:
+EnterpriseConnect Get Status, and provide the following information:

 - Architecture: Select REST/XML-RPC